cktan/s3pool/Design.md

 + tmp : where temp files reside
 + data : subdirs in `data/` are BUCKETDIRs, which contain files in their respective buckets

-## BUCKETDIR

-A special `__list__` file is maintained in each BUCKETDIR, and is updated when the REFRESH command is given.
-It contains a full listing of all keys in the bucket, delimited by a NEWLINE character.
-The DQUOTE char and NEWLINE char are not expected to be part of key names.

 ## Object Files